-- BSN-C Program: This program is designed for current registered nurses who hold an associate’s degree in nursing from an accredited university/college or a diploma nursing program.
+- BSN-C Program: This program is designed for a current RN who holds an associate’s degree in nursing from an accredited university/college or a diploma nursing program.
 In addition, this program has guaranteed admission for Germanna graduates who have an AAS in nursing, have maintained at least a 3.0-grade point average, and meet criteria established by UMW.
-Under the BSN-C Program, students can attend full-time or part-time.
+Under the BSN-C Program, the student can attend full-time or part-time.

-- 1+2+1 Dual Degree Plan: This plan is designed for students who want a traditional four-year residential experience while earning their BSN.
-They live on UMW’s Fredericksburg campus while taking courses at both Germanna and UMW.
-Through the BSN Academic Partnership which exists between these two schools, our students complete their required liberal arts and nursing prerequisite courses at both UMW and Germanna during the first year; then attend the community college during the second and third years to complete the associate’s degree in nursing; and, finally, return to UMW in the fourth year for course work which will complete their BSN degree.
-Students are required to submit a separate application to the Germanna nursing program.
+- 1+2+1 Dual Degree Plan: This plan is for first-year applicants only (new freshman).
+Also, students must start the plan in the fall semester (no spring admissions/transfers will be accepted).
+This plan is designed for the student who wants a traditional four-year residential experience while earning his/her BSN.
+The student lives on UMW’s Fredericksburg campus while taking courses at both UMW and Germanna.
+Students who live in the GCC service zone and DO NOT plan to live on campus, are advised to taken the UMW/GCC Concurrent Enrollment plan.
+Students must have a car to provide their own transportation to GCC.
+There is no direct line of viced transportation between the two schools.
+Through a partnership which exists between these two schools, the student completes his/her required liberal arts and nursing prerequisite courses at both UMW and Germanna during the freshman year; then attends the community college during the sophomore and junior years to complete the associate’s degree in nursing; and, finally, the student returns to UMW in the senior year for the fourth-year nursing coursework.
+Students earn their AAS in nursing from GCC, and their BSN from UMW.

-- 3+1 Guaranteed Admission Plan: This plan is designed for those Germanna nursing graduates who decide to enroll in the BSN Completion Program after their RN license.
+- 3+1 Guaranteed Admission Plan: This plan is designed for the Germanna nursing graduate who decides to enroll in the BSN Completion Program after obtaining his/her RN license.